Spacetime (Agents of S.H.I.E.L.D.): Plot

-In New York, Edwin Abbot is given a vision of his impending death by a homeless Inhuman, Charles Hinton, and calls the police, with his call being intercepted by SHIELD when he mentions Daisy, who he saw in his vision.
-Coulson, May, Daisy and Lincoln meet with Abbot just as Hydra attacks, killing Abbot and abducting Hinton.
+In New York City, Edwin Abbot is given a vision of his impending death by a homeless Inhuman, Charles Hinton, and calls the police, with his call being intercepted by S.H.I.E.L.D. when he mentions Daisy Johnson, who he saw in his vision.
+Phil Coulson, Melinda May, Daisy and Lincoln Campbell meet with Abbot just as Hydra attacks, killing Abbot and abducting Hinton.
 When Daisy grabs Hinton's hand while trying to save him, she is shown visions of the future in which she unsuccessfully attempts to rescue Hinton, who is killed.
-Despite Fitz's insistence that the future is fixed and Daisy's conviction that she must save Hinton, Coulson decides to instead send May.
+Despite Leo Fitz's insistence that the future is fixed and Daisy's conviction that she must save Hinton, Coulson decides to instead send May.

-Daisy speaks to Hinton's ex-wife, who tells her how Hinton's powers destroyed their family because every time he touched her or their daughter Robin, they would witness a death that would happen soon after.
-Polly cries, which Daisy saw in her visions, realising that they are starting to come true.
+Daisy speaks to Hinton's ex-wife, Polly, who tells her how Hinton's powers destroyed their family because every time he touched her or their daughter Robin, they would witness a death that would happen soon after.
+Polly cries, which Daisy saw in her visions, realizing that they are starting to come true.

-Accompanied by Malick, Giyera and Hinton, the ancient Inhuman visits the Transia Corporation, massacres the board members, and retrieves a mechanised exoskeleton developed by the company.
-Having promised Malick the 'true power' he craves, the Inhuman convinces him to put on the exoskeleton, enhancing his strength.
-Just as SHIELD find out about the attack on Transia and May prepares for the mission, Andrew arrives and surrenders, explaining he is about to transform into Lash permanently.
-Coulson convinces May to stay with Andrew and try to cure him with Simmons' previously-untested vaccine, which proves ineffective.
-After they say goodbye to one another, May watches Andrew transform, after which he no longer recognises her.
+Accompanied by Gideon Malick, Giyera and Hinton, the ancient Inhuman visits the Transia Corporation, massacres the board members, and retrieves a mechanized exoskeleton developed by the company.
+Having promised Malick the "true power" he craves, the Inhuman convinces him to put on the exoskeleton, enhancing his strength.
+Just as S.H.I.E.L.D. find out about the attack on Transia and May prepares for the mission, Andrew Garner arrives and surrenders, explaining he is about to transform into Lash permanently.
+Coulson convinces May to stay with Andrew and try to cure him with Jemma Simmons' previously-untested vaccine, which proves ineffective.
+After they say goodbye to one another, May watches Andrew transform, after which he no longer recognize her.

-Meanwhile, Daisy goes to Transia alone, but after Fitz hacks into the facility's CCTV and finds footage of 'Ward', Coulson and Lincoln follow Daisy inside.
+Meanwhile, Daisy goes to Transia alone, but after Fitz hacks into the facility's CCTV and finds footage of "Ward", Coulson and Lincoln follow Daisy inside.
 They are unsuccessful in their attempts to find the Inhuman, who escapes with Giyera, while Daisy pursues the fleeing Hydra agents to the roof in a bid to rescue Hinton, only to be attacked by Malick.
 Hinton saves Daisy by giving Malick a vision, whereupon he fatally wounds Hinton and flees.
-As Hinton dies with Daisy lying badly injured beside him, he shows her another vision, of a SHIELD agent dying aboard an exploding spaceship.
+As Hinton dies with Daisy lying badly injured beside him, he shows her another vision, of a S.H.I.E.L.D. agent dying aboard an exploding spaceship.

 In an end tag, a fleeing Malick calls Giyera to remind him "you work for me", but Giyera tells him that his place is beside The Ancient Inhuman.
 He tells the Inhuman that, for the first time, Malick seems afraid.